sugarfi/compiler/README.md

 </div>
 ```

-There is much more to Glaze, check out the full documentation [here](https://glaze.dev/docs).
+There is quite a bit more to Glaze, check out the full documentation [here](https://glaze-lang.dev/docs).

 ## Plugins (Planned)